bl4de/ctf/2017/BostonKeyParty_2017/Prudentialv2/Prudentialv2_Cloud_50.md

 ## Solution

-When I get to provided IP in the browser, simple HTML form with two standard fields for username and password appeared. ```index.txt``` (see prudentialv2.txt in this repo) contains source code of both PHP and HTML part.
+Website contains simple HTML form with two standard fields for username and password. ```index.txt``` (see prudentialv2.txt in this repo) provides source code of both server PHP and client HTML part.

 ![Prudentialv2]